exonum/exonum-doc/src/advanced/merkelized-list.md

 2. **hashes**: verification of the (blockchain) copies.

-Merkle trees are *trees* by design inside the Exonum core but they also are *tables* with verifiable content from the light client point of view and *append-only ists* which supports only simple types of queries for Exonum application developers.
+Merkle trees are *trees* by design inside the Exonum core but they also are *lists* with proofs of existence for elements from the light client point of view and *append-only lists* which supports only simple types of queries for Exonum application developers.

 ## Motivation and Usage